-You must have QTS status through the Graduate Teacher Programme or School Direct route and an assessed professional portfolio, this portfolio must:
+You must have QTS status through the Graduate Teacher Programme or School Direct route and an assessed professional portfolio.
+This portfolio must include:

-- evidence your QTS and how you have met the Teaching Standards
+- evidence of your QTS and how you have met the Teaching Standards

-- include support for your application from your Head Teacher
+- support for your application from your Head Teacher

 Applicants should normally be currently teaching in a school whilst participating in the course.
-Applications from those who are not currently teaching will be considered on a case-by-case basis; individuals in this situation must be able to find a school in which to undertake small-scale classroom based enquiry for the second module of the programme.
-We are happy to discuss possibilities related to this issue with individuals.
+If you are not currently teaching your application will be considered on a case-by-case basis; individuals in this situation must be able to find a school in which to undertake small-scale classroom based enquiry for the second module of the course.
+We are happy to discuss this with individuals.

 Fees and funding